 Anti-skate counteracts the tone arm from being pulled into the center of the turntable and the side wall of the vinyl’s groove.
 Generally the anti-skate setting should be the same as the tracking force on the cartridge, however a lot of DJs just leave it at 0 to prevent jumping while scratching or back cueing.

 Most turntables like the Technics 1200 will come with a rubber or felt mat that goes on top of the platter.
 For home listening purposes a rubber or cork will work really well for absorbing unwanted vibrations.
-For DJing purposes, a felt mat (like the awesome ones pictured below) is preferred to reduce friction while scratching or cueing.
+For DJing purposes, a felt mat is preferred to reduce friction while scratching or cueing.
 The thickness of your mat will determine how high you’ll need to set your tone arm.
 On the Technics 1200 you can adjust the height of the tone arm using the large outer ring where the tone arm connects to the deck.

 That’s it!
 Now that you’ve got your turntable set up, you’re ready to start spinning.

 Discogs included affiliate links to earn fees from the products recommended in this article.